Château de la Mothe-Chandeniers

-The Château de la Mothe-Chandeniers is a castle in the commune of Les Trois-Moutiers in the Vienne department of France.
+The Château de la Mothe-Chandeniers is a ruined castle in the commune of Les Trois-Moutiers in the Vienne department of France.

 History

 The stronghold dates to the thirteenth century and was originally called Motte Bauçay (or Baussay).
 The castle is a former stronghold of the Bauçay family, lords of Loudun.
 The Motte Baussay was taken several times by the English during the Hundred Years' War and devastated during the French Revolution.

 It was bought in 1809 by François Hennecart, a wealthy businessman, and then sold to Baron Joseph Lejeune in 1857.
 However, a fire in 1932 destroyed most of the buildings in the castle, which then became abandoned.